despaintroy/react-schedule-view/docs/quick-start.md

 React Schedule View is a zero-dependency, fully customizable component for displaying schedules in a daily or week format.

-This package is currently under development and should not be used until a 1.0 version is published.

 ![](./_media/screenshot.jpg)

 ## Install